roman-milk/roman-milk.github.io/miranda-and-geraldine.md

  Miranda stood watching for a moment in the doorway.
 He wasn't bothering to try out a demeaning trick; he just continued stroking her tummy with a hand circling wider and wider over her body.

  Geraldine looked at her with a pleading look in her eyes.
 She was used to submitting to her mistress but this was deplorable.
 How could her mistress leave her in the hands of the gardener like this?
 There was no-way she could just stop pretending to be hypnotised, after humiliating herself before them both.
-Report_Story #2